 My dad has a great Joe Biden story.
 One weekday afternoon—around 2006, maybe—my dad was standing on a train platform in Washington DC, waiting for the Amtrak that would take him back to Philadelphia.
 And he’s just standing there on the platform when he looks to one side and notices Joe Biden, still a Senator, reading a newspaper and waiting for the same train.
 Now, my dad is an enormous Joe Biden fan, and the way he tells the story, he spent a few minutes wrestling with himself: should he go talk to this politician he likes, or should he leave Biden be?
 “No,” my dad eventually thinks, “he probably gets bothered all the time, and I should let him read.”

 Then Biden dropped the paper, and when he bent down to pick it up my dad noticed that the Senator had a big rip in the seat of his pants.
-Joe Biden’s boxers had stripes, or spots, or whatever—the point is my dad could see Biden’s boxers and what was on them. the electoral evidence suggests that the President has pursued the correct priorities with nearly as much vigor and almost as much success as our system allows.
+Joe Biden’s boxers had stripes, or spots, or whatever—the point is my dad could see Biden’s boxers and what was on them.
 Aside from the time when my dad said to Dennis Rodman, in the men’s room of a Las Vegas nightclub, that he was “a great rebounder,” that is my dad’s best encounter with a famous person.

 I tell this story all the time, and I told it again watching the Vice Presidential debate a few weeks ago.
 The only way to enjoy a televised political debate is to adopt the same mindset one uses to watch sports: what happens on the field is basically meaningless, but damn if it isn’t fun to watch talented people do what they do, and then afterwards you complain about how the ref ruined everything.
 Biden broke up his performance into three neat little segments.
 First he was amused at the naiveté of his inexperienced opponent, then he was the indignant populist, and then he was solemn and Catholic.
 “Is he wearing pants at all underneath that desk?”
 I wondered aloud.
 “My dad can tell you it’s not always a safe bet for Joe Biden to wear pants.”
 Then I thought a little about Anita Hill.
 Biden chaired the 1991 Senate Judiciary Committee hearings that heard testimony about her accusations of sexual harassment at the hands of Clarence Thomas, and it was Biden’s decision to leave a bunch of corroborating witnesses waiting in the wings, unheard.
 I hope he feels some Catholic guilt about that one.
 Then the debate ended.
 Biden won, my friend and I decided; we went outside to finish our beers.
 My friend told me about the job she’d be starting in a few days.